nhthieu/nhthieu.github.io/src/content/blog/deploy.md

 3. On GitHub, go to your repository’s Settings tab and find the Pages section of the settings.
 4. Choose GitHub Actions as the Source of your site.
-5. Commit the new workflow file and push it to GitHub.

 And that's it.
 Now whenever I commit and push something new to the repo, Github Actions will automatically build and deploy the website for me.
 Nonetheless, I still hope that the `withastro` action will be fixed soon so that I can use it again.